einfachIT/scratch3-messaging-extension/README.md

 2. **Basic understanding of command-line interface (CLI) usage**
 3. **Node.js and npm installed**
    - We strongly recommend using a Node version manager like nvm to install Node.js and npm.
-   - To install or update nvm, you should run the following command COMMANT BASTIAN: zou need to open a new shell here, otherwise you get command not found.
+   - To install or update nvm, you should run the following command COMMENT BASTIAN: zou need to open a new shell here, otherwise you get command not found.
 Please adapt

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash